 ♦ "I should treat my house for odors."
 True or False?
 TRUE.
 Odor is an extremely important sense used when selecting a home.
 If you have pet odors, it is highly recommended to professionally clean the carpet using an added deodorizer.
 Also, place a dozen or so "plug in" air fresheners throughout all levels of home.
 And buy scented candles and potpourri.
 Distribute liberally.

 ♦ "Deep-cleaning the home is a waste of money."
 True or False?
 FALSE.
 A one time deep-cleaning of the home by a professional maid service is VERY much recommended.

 ♦ "I have lots of wallpaper on my walls, and it may be a bit dated.
 But I'll let the buyer update the home."
 True or False?
 FALSE.
-Large painted murals, flowery wallpaper, and bright colors were your personal preference, but it is important to de-personalize the home, and make it more neutral to attract to the mass market.
+Large painted murals, flowery wallpaper, and bright colors were your personal preference, but it is important to de-personalize the home, and make it more neutral to appeal to the mass market.
 Doing so will greatly expedite a sale.
-And is well worth the investment!

 ♦ “Switching agents periodically is good.”
 True or False?
 FALSE.
 When neighbors, buyers, and agents see new Realtor signs going up on the front lawn, they believe there must be something inherently bad about the property or the situation there.
 I openly welcome periodic person-to-person consultations to ensure we are on the right track.
 I will promise you the best, most honest representation to get your house sold at the best price.